Econs - Public Private(Goods) Partnership (PPP)- Sports hub

 Essentially the theory boils down to how the private sector won’t step up to provide public goods and hence only the government will be providing public goods., using taxpayers’ money.

-The PPP idea of course did not came up from a vacuum, historically governments used to run entitles like public transport and utilities themselves but the operations got too bloated, inefficient till the 80s when governments of the day decided to sell off those entities to the private sector (including listing some on the Stock Exchange), and slowly we evolved to the current PPP (which I personally think stems from one wanting to have the cake and eat it).
+The PPP idea of course did not come up from a vacuum, historically governments used to run entitles like public transport and utilities themselves but the operations got too bloated, and inefficient till the 80s when governments of the day decided to sell off those entities to the private sector (including listing some on the Stock Exchange), and slowly we evolved to the current PPP (which I personally think stems from one wanting to have the cake and eat it).

-Transport – A great public transport infrastructure is a source of national pride (look at the Germans, Japanese, Koreans).
-Buses and trains arriving and getting to their destinations on time also mean people can plan their schedule better (more sleep, leisure time etc, all leading to higher quality of life).
-Conversely, it sucks vitality and productivity from society when commuters need to budget for extra time in their commute considering buses running late or over-crowdedness resulting in inability to board.
+Transport – A great public transport infrastructure is a source of national pride (look at the Germans, Japanese, and Koreans).
+Buses and trains arriving and getting to their destinations on time also mean people can plan their schedule better (more sleep, leisure time, etc, all leading to higher quality of life).
+Conversely, it sucks vitality and productivity from society when commuters need to budget for extra time in their commute considering buses running late or over-crowdedness resulting in an inability to board.